OpIntel/XLinks/README.md

 # FAKE Shiny Hunters IOC

 The FAKE Shiny Hunters are pretending to be Scattered LAPSUS$ Shiny Hunters.
 Their telegrams link to the SLSH download site.
-They post SLSH breaches.
+They post SLSH breaches and exit scam their forums.
+They are scammers, deal with caution

 ## Telegram
 Owner: @shinyc0rpsss